GaryCollinsAI-Sec/AI-Security-Scanner-for-AWS-S3/README.md

-# CloudGuard-AI Autonomous Remediation for AWS
+# CloudGuard-AI: Autonomous Remediation for AWS